 Pricing Comparison

-Pricing in the delivery sector varies based on restaurant policies, platform fees, delivery charges, and taxes.
-Swiggy and Zomato charge similar platform fees of ₹10 per order (effective fee of ₹11.80 including 18% GST).
-However, the total cost to customers can differ significantly:
+Prices in the distribution area vary depending on restaurant policies, platform fees, distribution fees and taxes.
+Swiggy and Zomato pay the same platform fee per order (10 per order (including 18% GST) 11.80 Effective fees).
+However, the total cost of customers can vary greatly:

-• Zomato: Zomato’s pricing structure mirrors Swiggy’s, with similar platform fees and delivery charges.
-However, Zomato occasionally offers temporary discounts, such as during the IPL season, which can lower the premium to around 28.7% compared to Swiggy’s 48% for certain orders.
-Blinkit’s higher average order value (25% above peers) contributes to better unit economics.
+Zomato: Zomato's price structure reflects SWIGI with the same platform fee and delivery fee.
+However, Zomato sometimes provides temporary discounts, for example during the IPL season, which can reduce the prize by about 28.7% compared to 48% of SWIGI for some orders.
+The high average order value of Blinkit (25% above 25%) contributes to the better unit economy.

-• Magicpin: Magicpin stands out for lower costs, with examples showing a ₹192 order compared to ₹399.30 on Zomato and ₹492 on Swiggy for identical items.
+Magicpin: Magicpin stands out for low costs, with examples, at 399.30 at Zomato and of 192 orders on swiggy for similar items.

-• Rapido: Rapido’s flat-fee model (₹25-50) eliminates percentage-based commissions, potentially saving customers 10-20% compared to Swiggy or Zomato, especially for smaller orders.
+Rapido: Rapidos flat fee () 25-50) eliminates percentage-based commissions, savering potentially customers 10-20% compared to SWIGY or ZOMATO, especially for small orders.

-• ONDC: ONDC’s pricing is highly competitive, as it connects customers directly with local vendors, reducing intermediary costs.
-However, specific pricing data is limited due to its early stage.
+Evndc: The pricing of evil is very competitive, as it connects customers directly with local suppliers, reduces intermediate costs.
+However, specific price data is limited due to the first step.

 Service Areas

-Swiggy’s extensive network covers over 580 cities, including metro, tier-II, and tier-III cities like Kanpur, Ludhiana, and Shillong.
-Its hyperlocal strategy, especially through Instamart, focuses on densely populated urban areas, with plans to double dark stores to over 1,000 by March 2025.
-Zomato operates in 100+ cities, with Blinkit focusing on top 50 cities where 70% of food service consumption occurs.
-Magicpin and ONDC target both urban and semi-urban areas, leveraging local kirana stores for broader reach.
-Rapido’s food delivery is currently limited to select cities but plans to expand rapidly, capitalizing on its existing ride-hailing infrastructure.
+Swiggy's wide networks cover more than 580 cities including Metro, Tier-II and Tier-III cities such as Kanpur, Ludhiana and Shillong.
+The hyperlocal strategy, especially through Instamart, focuses on densely populated urban areas, with a double dark store of over 1000 by March 2025.
+Zomato is run in 100+ cities, where Blinkit is focused on the top 50 cities where 70% of the food service consumes.
+Magicpin and Evndc target both urban and semi-urban areas, and utilize local radiation stores for wider access.
+Rapido's food distribution is currently limited to selected cities, but plans to quickly expand the existing Ride-bearing infrastructure.

 Recent Developments